Apl223/Portfolio/Cybersecurity/BugBountyBootcamp/Cross Site Scripting/README.md

    ### Hunting for XSS

-  * <script> tag payloads are unlikely to work on their own, you must use different methods.
+  * The <script> tag are unlikely to work on their own, you must use different methods.
       * onlick
       * onerror
       * URL schemes like javascript: or data: